isabella232/website-33/README.md

 # my website / small portfolio of work

-this is a template (a messy one right now) made for jekyll
+this is a jekyll website built for myself, it is small and does not have any javascript, runs statically.